 As dark and moody scenes of an abandoned playground are featured on screen, the voice of a German girl narrates how the loss of playgrounds affect children’s sense of place and self.
 Some of the playgrounds have naturalistic elements that resemble plants and animals, which alludes to the idea of Kindergarten (literally meaning a ‘children-garden’), a pedagogical model that supports growth through playful learning and activities that build upon children’s experience, emotions and intellect (see: We all scream for STEAM!
 Lifelong Learning Through Creative Activities and Mindful Technological Pursuits).
 Friedrich Fröbel, who coined the name Kindergarten, believed that children should be nurtured like plants in a garden.
 In a depressing turn of events, the public spaces for play in No Room to Play have fallen into a total state of despair, suggesting a metaphor for the loss of environmental resources and the ability to provide a nourishing setting for children’s social, emotional and cognitive development.
 Our current trajectory of creating massive urbanized and commercial environments stresses competitiveness and production (mass produced labor) over natural processes of human development.

 Having agency to partake in unadulterated child-centered moments of play has significant benefits on children’s creative and cognitive development (see: Learning Through Play, Playing Through Art).
 Children learn dynamic lessons and skills such as cooperation, procedural knowledge, patience and empathy by developing and implementing their own frameworks of play.
 Furthermore, play has been recognized by generations as a vital element of the human condition, as evident in constructivist pedagogical models such as the Reggio Emilia Approach.
-To strip current and future generations of ample playtime, is an affront on nature.
+To strip current and future generations of ample playtime, is an affront to nature.